Highway bus

 Kamikochi reopens April 17th, 2025.

+Hotels on the premises will not be opened until later in the month.
 While day trips are possible, if you truly want to enjoy the Japanese Alps, we recommend booking a hotel on the premises or staying in the nearby onsen area, Okuhida or in Takayama City so you can take your time in Kamikochi.
 For those with more time on their hands, we recommend staying 2 or more days as the area has many breathtaking hiking routes spread throughout the Nagano and Gifu regions.
 Okuhida also offers many ryokan (Japanese Inn) and onsen (hot spring bathing) for nature lovers.
+Buses from Okuhida (Hirayu Bus Terminal) to Kamikochi have resumed on the 17th.

 Nearby Attractions/ Hiking Routes